 - I will strive for personal spiritual growth through Scripture study and prayer. - I will seek to encourage my teammates through my attitude and behavior, both at school and in sports.
 I desire not to be selfish, but rather to put the interests of others before my own.
 (Phil.
-2:3-4) - I will respect, support and be accountable to the authorities, both at school and in my sport(s), by obeying rules and guidelines with a proper attitude and countenance.
-(I Peter 2:17) - I will diligently strive for academic excellence "heartily as unto the Lord."
-(Colossians 3:23) - I will demonstrate appropriate sportsmanship, both in practice and competition.
-This includes: - 1- exercising self-control with my language by not using any profanity. - 2- respecting all opponents by not directing any comments, inappropriate talk, or addressing them or their actions in any way during a contest. - 3- controlling my temper and displaying a positive attitude toward game officials and referees, teammates, coaches, and spectators at all times. - I will compete as if Jesus Christ was my audience, aware of my true accountability. - I will forgive.
+2:3-4) - I will respect, support, and be accountable to the authorities at school and in my sport(s) by obeying rules and guidelines with a proper attitude and countenance.
+(1 Peter 2:17) - I will diligently strive for academic excellence "heartily as unto the Lord."
+(Colossians 3:23) - I will demonstrate appropriate sportsmanship in practice and competition.
+This includes: - Exercising self-control with my language by not using profanity. - Respecting all opponents by not directing any comments, inappropriate talk, or addressing them or their actions in any way during a contest. - Controlling my temper and displaying a positive attitude toward game officials, referees, teammates, coaches, and spectators at all times. - I will compete as if Jesus Christ were my audience, aware of my true accountability. - I will forgive.
 (Colossians 3:13) I will reconcile differences with my friends and coaches.
-(Matthew 5:24) If I have concern about another, I will respond to the spirit of Matthew 18 and deal privately with that person "just between the two of you.
-If he listens to you, you have won a brother over." - I will live in a manner pleasing to God, both at school and home, and I will not compromise my Christian witness through inappropriate behavior, such as cheating, truancy, use of drugs, alcohol or tobacco, or involvement in illegal or sexually immoral activities.
-Conduct such as smoking (including vaping), alcohol use, drug use (which includes the abuse of prescription medications), will result in suspension and possibly dismissal from the team.
-(I Corinthians 6:19)
+(Matthew 5:24) If I have a concern about another, I will respond to the spirit of Matthew 18 and deal privately with that person, "just between the two of you.
+If he listens to you, you have won a brother over." - I will live in a manner pleasing to God at school and at home.
+I will not compromise my Christian witness through inappropriate behavior, such as cheating, truancy, use of drugs, alcohol, or tobacco, or involvement in illegal or sexually immoral activities.
+Conduct such as smoking, vaping, alcohol use, and drug use (which includes the use of prescription medications) will result in suspension and possibly dismissal from the team.
+(1 Corinthians 6:19)